St. John's Wort

 Is St. John's Wort safe to take daily?

 St. John's Wort has a Heating energy and Pungent post-digestive effect.
 Key cautions: St. John's Wort has significant drug interactions due to induction of cytochrome P450 enzymes (CYP3A4, CYP2C9) and P-glycoprotein.
-Always work with a practitioner to determine the right daily regimen for your constitution.
+Daily use generally fits when the herb matches the constitution and current state of balance (prakriti and vikriti).

 What is the recommended dosage for St. John's Wort?

 Standardized extract (0.3% hypericin or 3-5% hyperforin): 300 mg, 3 times daily.
 This is the most-studied dose and should be maintained for at least 4-6 weeks before assessing effects.
 Tincture: 1-4 ml, 3 times daily.
 Dried herb tea: 2-4 grams per day.
 For nerve pain: topical application of hypericum oil, 2-3 times daily.
 Full antidepressant effects typically require 4-8 weeks of consistent use.
-Dosage should always be adjusted based on your individual constitution (prakriti) and current state of balance (vikriti).
+Classical dosing is constitution-specific — prakriti and current vikriti both shape the working range for any individual.

 Can I take St. John's Wort with other herbs?